CopernicaMarketingSoftware/Documentation/Publisher/en/restv3/rest-post-couponcampaigns.md

 # REST API: POST couponcampaigns

-This method is used to create a new database with the REST API.
+This method is used to create a new coupon campaign with the REST API.
 It uses an HTTP POST request to the following address:

 `https://api.copernica.com/v3/couponcampaigns?access_token=xxxx`